By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1383|Pages: 3|7 min read

-The plot of the movie unthinkable is basically the ticking time bomb scenario.
-Steven Younger is an ex-military man with expertise in bombmaking, assault-rifle marksmanship, combat tactics, and training in case he became a prisoner of war.
-He arrested for the suspected murder of a police officer, detained in an unknown location, and then tortured for information on nuclear bombs that he had supposedly hidden in three locations around the United States.
-The bombs are set to go off in three days, so the interrogation methods increasingly intensify until the man hired to do the torturing/ interrogating needs to do the unthinkable in order to receive the information that will save thousands of innocent people.
-Right away while watching this movie I noticed similarities of a suspected torture case that was fairly recently in the news in Canada.
-Omar Khadr was a Canadian citizen born in Toronto.
-Khadr’s father trained him in bombmaking, assault-rifle marksmanship, combat tactics, then at the age of fifteen Khadr was arrested for the suspected killing of a U. S Sargent, detained in Guantanamo Bay and tortured for information on Osama Bin Laden and the suspected terrorist attacks.
-The case of Omar Khadr is eerily similar, and yet the current prime minister deemed his situation a violation of human right and Khadr was given a 10.
-5-million-dollar settlement.
+The plot of the movie "Unthinkable" is essentially the ticking time bomb scenario.
+Steven Younger is an ex-military man with expertise in bomb-making, assault-rifle marksmanship, combat tactics, and training in case he became a prisoner of war.
+He is arrested for the suspected murder of a police officer, detained in an unknown location, and then tortured for information on nuclear bombs that he had supposedly hidden in three locations around the United States.
+The bombs are set to go off in three days, so the interrogation methods increasingly intensify until the man hired to do the torturing/interrogating needs to do the unthinkable to receive the information that will save thousands of innocent people.

-In the movie unthinkable you see Agent Brody come in and tell Military General Paulsen, the man seemingly in charge, that the military has no authority on home soil and they are un lawfully detaining an American citizen.
-General Paulsen replies that under the defense authorization act and as an enemy combatant under the military commission act as well as the Geneva convention laws, Younger is stripped of his American citizenship and because he is not an American citizen he can be put through what he called enhanced interrogation under the presidents orders.
-Then “H” comes in to do the enhanced interrogation or torturing and almost immediately General Paulsen passes charge to Colonel Kermeniann showing that he did not want to take responsibility for what was about to happen, you also then see a officer remove his name tag to keep his identity hiden.
-Omar Khadr was also stripped of his citizenship due to him being in violation of the Geneva convention also allowing the United States military to interrogate him as an adult/ terrorist, using “enhanced interrogation methods.
+In "Unthinkable," you see Agent Brody come in and tell Military General Paulsen, the man seemingly in charge, that the military has no authority on home soil and they are unlawfully detaining an American citizen.
+General Paulsen replies that under the Defense Authorization Act and as an enemy combatant under the Military Commission Act, as well as the Geneva Convention laws, Younger is stripped of his American citizenship.
+Because he is not an American citizen, he can be subjected to what he called enhanced interrogation under the president's orders.
+Then "H" comes in to perform the enhanced interrogation or torturing, and almost immediately, General Paulsen passes charge to Colonel Kermeniann, showing that he did not want to take responsibility for what was about to happen.
+You also see an officer remove his name tag to keep his identity hidden.

-Another point against making torture part of our legal frameworks is what happens to the tortured inmate after you get information true or false out of the person.
+Another point against making torture part of our legal frameworks is what happens to the tortured inmate after you get information, true or false, out of the person.
 Dershowitz argues there is no lasting physical trauma, but what about psychological or emotional trauma?
-Emily and Laurence Alison explain that when the brain is under that much stress it impairs the ability to recall information damaging the reliability of even so called truthful recollections and with impaired recollection it impairs all communication and creates significant lasting trauma in form of post-traumatic stress disorder, depression, psychosis and learned helplessness, along with a blood lust for revenge and a lasting us vs them mentality.
-Do we just set free a vengeful, psychosis ridden person into a society that they feel they don’t belong to?
-In the movie, Younger is released because they can’t prosecute someone without fingernails, he then proceeds to shoot his self in the head showing depression, psychosis and learned helplessness, in real life Omar received a settlement of just about eleven million dollars is living in Edmonton and has had Dr. Eric Trupin, a mental health specialist report “he has significant risk for future psychiatric deterioration, which may include irreversible psychiatric symptoms and disorders, such as a psychosis with treatment-resistant hallucinations, paranoid delusions and persistent self-harming attempts. ”
+Emily and Laurence Alison explain that when the brain is under that much stress, it impairs the ability to recall information, damaging the reliability of even so-called truthful recollections.
+With impaired recollection, it impairs all communication and creates significant lasting trauma in the form of post-traumatic stress disorder, depression, psychosis, and learned helplessness, along with a bloodlust for revenge and a lasting "us vs. them" mentality (Alison & Alison, 2009).
+Do we just set free a vengeful, psychosis-ridden person into a society that they feel they don’t belong to?
+In the movie, Younger is released because they can’t prosecute someone without fingernails; he then proceeds to shoot himself in the head, showing depression, psychosis, and learned helplessness.
+In real life, Omar received a settlement of just about eleven million dollars, is living in Edmonton, and has had Dr. Eric Trupin, a mental health specialist, report “he has a significant risk for future psychiatric deterioration, which may include irreversible psychiatric symptoms and disorders, such as a psychosis with treatment-resistant hallucinations, paranoid delusions, and persistent self-harming attempts” (Trupin, 2010).

-Alisons’ argue that “knowing that torture does not work is not enough to stop the notion that it is better than nothing.
-To do that, you must present an alternative that works”.
-So then what works?
-Neuroscience and psychology have proven time and time again that when interrogators “placed high value on the capacity to relate, social and religious tolerance, flexibility, empathy, situational awareness, and cultural knowledge” the interrogee was more likely to talk, it enhances cooperation and elicits more accurate information.
+The Alisons argue that “knowing that torture does not work is not enough to stop the notion that it is better than nothing.
+To do that, you must present an alternative that works” (Alison & Alison, 2009).
+So then, what works?
+Neuroscience and psychology have proven time and time again that when interrogators “placed high value on the capacity to relate, social and religious tolerance, flexibility, empathy, situational awareness, and cultural knowledge,” the interrogee was more likely to talk.
+It enhances cooperation and elicits more accurate information (Alison & Alison, 2009).

-In conclusion, torture of the ticking time bomb terrorist, of Omar Khadr, and many other citizens have been un necessarily tortured into false confessions.
+In conclusion, the torture of the ticking time bomb terrorist, of Omar Khadr, and many other citizens have led to unnecessary torture resulting in false confessions.
 If any legal framework on torture is to take place, it should be a total ban.
-The question is not of two evils as Dershowitz argues but one of humanity and torture.
+The question is not of two evils, as Dershowitz argues, but one of humanity and torture.

 Browse our vast selection of original essay samples, each expertly formatted and styled